ryansen/league_analysis/README.md

+---
+title: "Top Laner's Individual Performance to Win Analysis"
+---

-#"Top Laner's individual performance to win analysis"
+#"Top Laner's Individual Performance to Win Analysis"

 "An analysis of the critical factors for success in the top lane role of League of Legends esports."

+---

 By Ryan Lee

-#Introduction
+##Introduction